gauntface/web-push-book/src/_content/chapter-04/01-triggering-push.md

 The first string is information about the JWT itself so anyone reading it can tell it's a JWT and what algorithm was used to sign it.

-For web push we take the JSON displayed below and encode it as a URL safe base64 string.
+For web push the JWT info is the following JSON encoded as a URL safe base64 string.

 ```json